tbrowder/Text-Utils/README.md

 ### split-line

-Splits a string into a list of zero or two pieces at a user-defined delimiter (or 'splitter').
+Splits a string into a list of pieces at a user-defined delimiter (or 'splitter').

-Inputs are the string to be split, the split (or break) character or string, and a starting position for the search (default: 0, the beginning of the line).
+Inputs are the string to be split, the delimiter, and th split (or break) character or string, and a starting position for the search (default: 0, the beginning of the line).

-The output will be a list of left and right pieces of the input string split by the delimiter if it is found, or an empty list otherwise.
+The output will be a list of pieces of the input string split by any matches of the delimiter.

+an empty list otherwise.

 The results of the default behavior, with a semicolon as the split character, is shown here: